NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 # nRF Connect Device Manager

-This repository extends the [McuManager iOS Library](https://github.com/JuulLabs-OSS/mcumgr-ios).
-It contains the iOS library for nRF Connect Device Manager and a sample app, called nRF Connect Device Manager.
-All changes in the *nordic* branch modify only to the app, to which Nordic look & feel has been applied.
-The underlying library, as of now, is 1 to 1 copy of the original.
-All PRs should be submitted to the original repository.

-nRF Connect Device Manager is compatible with Mcu Manager that is supported by Apache Mynewt and Zephyr.
+nRF Connect Device Manager library is compatible with Mcu Manager, a management subsystem supported by nRF Connect SDK, Zephyr and Apache Mynewt.

-Below find the original documentation from the forked repository.

----

-A transport agnostic implementation of the McuManager protocol (aka Newt Manager (NMP), Simple Management Protocol (SMP)) for iOS.
+The library provides a transport agnostic implementation of the McuManager protocol.
+It contains a default implementation for BLE transport.

+> Minimum required iOS version is 9.0, originally released in Fall of 2015.

+### Note

+This repository is a fork of the [McuManager iOS Library](https://github.com/JuulLabs-OSS/mcumgr-ios), which is no longer being supported by its original maintainer.
+As of 2021, we have taken ownership of the library,  so all new features and bug fixes will be added here.
+Please, migrate your projects to point to this Git repsository in order to get future updates.
+See [migration guide](https://github.com/NordicSemiconductor/Android-nRF-Connect-Device-Manager#migration-from-the-original-repo).

 ## Install

 ### Swift Package Manager

-In Xcode, go to *File → Swift Packages → Add Package Dependency...* and add `https://github.com/JuulLabs-OSS/mcumgr-ios.git`.
+In Xcode, go to *File → Swift Packages → Add Package Dependency...* and add `https://github.com/NordicSemiconductor/IOS-nRF-Connect-Device-Manager.git`.

 ### CocoaPods